darwinia-network/crab-docs/docs/builders/integrations/indexers/covalent.md

 Also, you will need the following:

  - Have MetaMask installed and [connected to pangolin](/dvm-metamask.md)
- - Have an account with funds, which you can get from [Mission Control](/builders/get-started/darwinia-pangolin/#get-tokens/)
+ - Have an account with funds, which you can get from [Faucet](/builders/get-started/darwinia-pangolin/#get-tokens)

 ## Types of Endpoints {: #types-of-endpoints }